UKCloud/documentation/articles/openshift/oshift-how-portworx-snapshots.md

 ### Intended audience

-This article assumes you have access to a Portworx-enabled OpenShift 3.11 cluster and that you have cluster-admin rights.
+This article assumes you have access to a Portworx-enabled OpenShift 3.11 or greater cluster and that you have cluster-admin rights.
 It also assumes familiarity with `oc`, the OpenShift command-line client.

 If you're interested in a free 30 day trial of Portworx, raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

+## Pre-Requisites

+This article uses PVCs backed by volumes provisioned by portworx.
+For information on creating PVCs backed by portworx please see <https://docs.portworx.com/portworx-install-with-kubernetes/storage-operations/create-pvcs/>

 ## Creating on-demand snapshots